IstoraMandiri/meteor-backup-restore/readme.md

 `$ meteor add hitchcott:backup-restore`

-This package currently supports Meteor >=0.9, and is experimental.
+This package supports Meteor >=0.9, and is experimental.

-**Important: Do not add this package to production apps**, right now it is 100% insecure.
-This package contains methods that directly manipulate your database which are compelteley accessible to any clients.
+#### Important: On it's own, this package is very insecure

+This package contains methods that directly manipulate your database, which can be used by *any* clients out of the box.

+Please secure your methods with a package such as [hitchcott:method-hooks](https://github.com/hitchcott/meteor-method-hooks).
+Check out the [security](#security) section for more information.

+**Be sure you know what is going on before using this in production.
+Always use it at your own risk.**

 ## What is it?